GWillemsen/Cellular-Automa-proftaak2019/README.md

 # How to build this project
 We created this project with CMake.
 With as target the MVCS++ with Version 19.24.28315 for x86.
 The environment requires a few parameters present.
-*The variable GLFW_INCLUDE_DIR needs to be pointing to the include director of the version of GLFW you are using.
+- The variable GLFW_INCLUDE_DIR needs to be pointing to the include director of the version of GLFW you are using.
-*The GLFW_LIBRARY variable should be pointing to the compiled library file of GLFW (ie .dll).
+- The GLFW_LIBRARY variable should be pointing to the compiled library file of GLFW (ie .dll).
 The other libraries like GLM, GLAD and IMGUI are included with the the repository in the dependencies.

 # Visual Studio 2019
 We used Visual Studio 2019 for building this application.
 For this you need to have C++ installed for the desktop and CMake.

+# Versions
+WireWorld uses the following libraries and versions of those libraries:
+- CMake - Version 3.16.0-rc3
+- GLM - Version 0.9.9.6
+- GLFW - Version 3.3
+- GLAD - GL: 4.6, profile: Core, extensions: none
+- ImGUI - Version 1.74